Rum

 Rum is a liquor made by fermenting and then distilling sugarcane molasses or sugarcane juice.
-The distillate, a clear liquid, is usually aged in oak barrels.
-Rum is produced in nearly every sugar-producing region of the world, such as the Philippines, where Tanduay is the largest producer of rum globally.
+The distillate, a clear liquid, is often aged in barrels of oak.
+Rum originated in the Caribbean in the 17th century, but today it is produced in nearly every major sugar-producing region of the world.

 Rums are produced in various grades.
-Light rums are commonly used in cocktails, whereas "golden" and "dark" rums were typically consumed straight or neat, iced ("on the rocks"), or used for cooking, but are now commonly consumed with mixers.
+Light rums are commonly used in cocktails, grog, or toddy, whereas "golden" and "dark" rums, once typically drunk straight (U.S. English) or neat (Commonwealth English), iced ("on the rocks"), or in cooking, are now commonly drunk with mixers.
 Premium rums are made to be consumed either straight or iced.

 Rum plays a part in the culture of most islands of the West Indies as well as the Maritime provinces and Newfoundland, in Canada.
-The beverage has associations with the Royal Navy (where it was mixed with water or beer to make grog) and piracy (where it was consumed as bumbo).
-Rum has also served as a medium of economic exchange, used to help fund enterprises such as slavery (see Triangular trade), organized crime, and military insurgencies (e.g., the American Revolution and Australia's Rum Rebellion).
+It has associations with the Royal Navy (where it was mixed with water or beer to make grog) and Caribbean piracy (where it was consumed as bumbo).
+Rum has served as a medium of economic exchange, used to help fund enterprises such as slavery via triangular trade, organized crime, and military insurgencies such as the American Revolution and the Australian Rum Rebellion.

 Etymology

 The origin of the word "rum" is unclear.
-The most widely accepted hypothesis is that it is related to "rumbullion", a beverage made from boiling sugar cane stalks, or possibly "rumbustion," which was a slang word for "uproar" or "tumult"; a noisy uncontrollable exuberance, though the origin of those words and the nature of the relationship are unclear.
+The most widely accepted hypothesis is that it is related to "rumbullion", a beverage made from boiling sugar cane stalks, or possibly "rumbustion", which was a slang word for "uproar" or "tumult"; a noisy uncontrollable exuberance, though the origin of those words and the nature of the relationship are unclear.
 Both words surfaced in English about the same time as rum did (1651 for "rumbullion", and before 1654 "rum").

 There have been various other theories: